TheHolderCollective/MetatraderSharpCookbook/README.md

 [10-Jun-2026] - Still under development.

 ## Usage Requirements
-Successful usuage of the MetatraderSharp library requires:
+Successful usage of the MetatraderSharp library requires:
 - Metatrader 4/Metratrader 5 to be installed
 - a version of the MTsocketAPI installed in your Metatrader